kbnhvn/DRUM_2025_VSAMPLER/README.md

 - Flag "#define" to avoid use of ADS1115 and rotary encoder
 - Add a reverb code (I tried a lot but no good result) or some other audio FX.
 - Solve issues
-- Rec a video.
-Finish this read me.
+- Finish this read me.

 # NEXT VERSION:
 Target is to use SD card instead of flash.